Greenstand/treetracker-decisions/0012-species-data.md

  * See a table with a list of localnames for that organization in the left column (a hyperlink for each name might open a new browser tab showing some captures that have been determined to that local name).
- * In the right column, next to each localname is a dropdown menu (or incremental-lookup) allowing the admin user to select a global species for each localname.
+ * In the next column, next to each localname is a dropdown menu (or incremental-lookup) allowing the admin user to select a global species for each localname.
 One or many localnames can be mapped at one time.
+ * For each decision, two further columns offer a chance to assign i) a confidence measure to the mapping (dropdown menu: ‘high’, ‘medium’, ‘low’), and a ii) notes about the mapping.
  * “Save” and write new entries to `taxonmap` table.

 [1]: https://github.com/Greenstand/Tree_Species